 “Did she throw someone out again?”
 Josie’s face grimaced at the prospect.

 “What are you two so cozy about over there?”
-Donna interjected, her voice a light flower that should of been welcoming but was more intrusive than a hissing raccoon.
+Donna interjected, her voice a light flower that should’ve been welcoming but was more intrusive than a hissing raccoon.

 “Nothing,” Josie and Julia said at the same time, a bit too loud.